rfo909/CFT/doc/Doc.md

 off the background process.

 ```
-$ Dir.runDetach("notepad", savefile.path)
+$ Dir.runDetach("leafpad", savefile.path)
 ```

-This example runs notepad in the background, with the path of the current savefile as argument.
+This example runs the (linux) leapad editor in the background, with the path of the current savefile as argument.

 ## Dir.runProcess()